Melvin-Kalidozo/memoryLane/README.md

 - `POST /auth/login`: Log in and receive a JWT token.

 ### Memory Routes
-- `POST /memories`: Create a new memory (title, description, date, location,feeling).
+- `POST /memories`: Create a new memory (title, description, date, location,emotion).
 - `GET /memories`: Get all memories for the logged-in user.
 - `GET /memories/:id`: Get a specific memory.
 - `GET /memories/location/:location`: Get a specific by location.
 - `GET /memories/title/:title`: Get a specific title.
-- `Get /memories/feeling/:feeling`: Update a feeling.
+- `Get /memories/emotion/:emotion`: Update a emotion.
 - `PATCH /memories/:id`: modify a memory.
 - `DELETE /memories/:id`: Delete a memory.

 ### User Routes
 - `POST /users`: Create a new user.
 - `GET /users:` Get all users (admin access).
-- `GET /users/`:id: Get a specific user by ID.
+- `GET /users/:id` : Get a specific user by ID.
 - `GET /users/username/:username` : Get a user by username.
 - `GET /users/email/:email` : Get a user by email.
 - `PATCH /users/:id` : Modify a user by ID.